-Software that is acquired or internally developed by the Group and has a finite useful life is measured at cost less accumulated amortisation and impairment losses.
+Software acquired or internally developed and has a finite useful life is measured at cost less accumulated amortisation and impairment losses.

 Subsequent expenditure

 Subsequent expenditure is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.
 All other expenditure is recognised in profit or loss as incurred.